-Excursions and site visits include refugee camps, the Valley of Jordan, the Dead Sea, water treatment plants, sustainable agriculture sites, and Bedouin communities in the Badia.
+Excursions and site visits include the Valley of Jordan, the Dead Sea, water treatment plants, and sustainable agriculture sites.
 You will also learn about the local and regional issues of arid countries, how the supply (or lack thereof) of resources affects internal and regional dynamics, and the organizations and efforts underway to resolve these issues.
 You will also learn about the challenges of agriculture in arid lands and technologies for sustainable water use and treated wastewater reuse.

 You may also visit the Dana Nature Reserve and the Royal Botanic Garden.